kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 connection with the Kubernetes API server.

-To enable inter-job communication using pod hostnames, you must do the following:
+To enable pod-to-pod communication using pod hostnames, you must do the following:
 1. Set up a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
 with a `job-name` selector matching your job name.
 This will trigger `kube-dns` to cache the hostnames of the pods running your job.